docwho2/java-squareup-chatgpt-ivr/README.md

 - Locale support for multi-lingual applications.
 - Leveraging the full power of Java for routing decisions and input/output to the actions.

-In the future, some additions that could be made to the demo include:

-- Transfer action that uses a global DynamoDB table to map logical names to transfer destinations, such as SIP or PSTN, with additional information like "Queue" or "Skill" names for Connect to pick up.
-- Time of Day action that retrieves hours from an API or DynamoDB table, allowing for outputs such as Open/Closed status and support for holiday/special hours.
-- Utilizing [Function Calling](https://platform.openai.com/docs/guides/gpt/function-calling) to enhance the capabilities of the ChatGPT bot.

 These enhancements would further expand the functionality and flexibility of the library.